chhhris/ConnectFour/README.md

 # Further saving the game progress in session is an antipattern that forces the application to be heavily dependent on state -- thus going against RESTful best practices of maintaining application statelessness.
 # This workaround is for demo / MVP purposes only and should not be used in any environment [where more than one user is making requests to the server]!

+Storing number of columns x rows as environment variables allows configuration without having to redeploy the app.